 Open/Alternative Textbook Initiative

-Since 2013, K-State's Open/Alternative Textbook Initiative has saved students $6.8 million.
-The Initiative provides instructors with grants of up to $5,000 to replace expensive, traditional textbooks with open or alternative digital resources.
+Since 2013, K-State's Open/Alternative Textbook Initiative (OATI) has saved students over $10 million.
+The initiative provides instructors with grants of up to $10,000 to replace expensive, traditional textbooks with open or alternative digital resources.

 How it works

-The Initiative provides grants between $2,000 and $5,000 to K-State faculty and instructors to help them develop or adopt alternatives to traditional print textbooks.
-Students then pay just $10 for the course using open or alternative materials.
+The initiative provides grants between $2,000 and $10,000 to K-State faculty and instructors to help them develop or adopt alternatives to traditional print textbooks.
+Instead of purchasing traditional textbooks, students pay a small $10 course fee for the use of open or alternative materials.

 The result is significant savings for K-State students and an incredible return on investment.
 For every $1,000 donated to the program, K-State has been able to save students a total of $8,000 overall.
 That is an 8:1 return on investment, and the program can achieve those returns every year.